Qryptify/qryptify/qryptify_strategy/README.md

 ## Fees

 - Default: The backtester and optimizer fetch current Binance USDT‑M taker bps via API for each symbol and apply that fixed rate for the run (fallback 4.0 bps if API fails).
 Override with `--fee-bps`.
-- Optional: If you prefer time‑varying fees, you can implement your own snapshotting outside this repo; strategy tools in this repo use API bps by default.
+- Optional: If you prefer time‑varying fees, manage snapshots externally; strategy tools in this repo use API bps by default.
 - Reports include `avg_fee_bps`, computed as total fees divided by the total entry+exit notional, scaled to bps.

 YAML example